How to use our tempeh.

-Barry's Tempeh is a live, cultured food that comes fresh frozen to slow down the fermentation without destroying all the beneficial probiotic stimulators.
-Commercial tempeh’s benefits are killed when it is pasteurized, leaving it hard and bitter.
+Barry's Tempeh is a live, cultured food that comes fresh-frozen to slow down the fermentation without destroying all the beneficial probiotic stimulators.
+Commercial tempeh’s benefits are ruined when it's pasteurized, leaving it hard and bitter.

-Black and dark gray mold spots on Barry’s Tempeh are normal so don't cut them away.
+Black and dark gray mold spots on Barry’s Tempeh are good for you so don't cut them away.

 • Fry slices of Barry's Soy Tempeh as Tempeh Buffalo Wings, make your own Spicy Buffalo Sauce

 • Fry slices of Barry's Azuki Bean & Brown Rice for a Tempeh Reuben sandwich

 • Fry crumbles of Barry's Chickpea Tempeh add taco seasoning or make veggie chili